sanaghani12/FELDM-Code-Task/README.md

 #### Write a Python script to find out on which day most revenue for users who ordered via a mobile phone was created.
 #### Note: a simple print of the result to the console is sufficient.

+* For this task, we used INNER JOIN on tables transactions and devices.
+* We used GROUP BY on datetime column and filtered on device_name = 'Mobile Phone' and then used SUM on the revenue column to get the total revenue for each date.
+* We used MAX function on the SUM(revenue) column on the above subquery to get the date with the highest revenue for users who ordered via mobile phone.
-To execute the task, run `python3 Task2.py`.
+* To execute the task, run `python3 Task2.py`.

 Screenshot of the result:
 ![image](https://user-images.githubusercontent.com/91886253/176982416-a50ca5a0-710d-4e09-8565-b294c6894f77.png)